Dr Fernanda Gallo

 I am an historian of Modern Italy and the Mediterranean with a particular interest in the transnational intellectual exchanges across the Mediterranean and the interconnections between Northern and Southern European political thought in the long nineteenth century.
 I am Faculty representative in the History and Politics Management Committee and I direct studies for History and Politics students at Homerton College.
 I am Fellow of the Higher Education Academy.

 My first book, Dalla patria alla Stato.
 Bertrando Spaventa, una biografia intellettuale (Laterza, 2013) [From Patria to the State: an Intellectual Biography of Bertrando Spaventa] looks at the intellectual biography of the main exponent of nineteenth-century Italian Hegelianism, focusing in particular on the political context of the Risorgimento from 1810s to 1880s.
-My second monograph, The Practice of Ideas.
-Hegel and the Italian Political Thought, 1832-1900 (forthcoming with Cambridge University Press - Ideas in Context) examines how Italian intellectuals have rethought the idea of the rebirth of the Italian nation through the lens of Hegel’s reception in Italy.
+My second monograph, Hegel and Italian Political Thought: The Practice of Ideas, 1832-1900, Cambridge University Press, forthcoming in September 2024, examines how Italian intellectuals have rethought the idea of the rebirth of the Italian nation through the lens of Hegel’s reception in Italy.
 It does so by adopting a transnational approach, focussing on how the ‘amalgamation’ of Hegel’s ideas with Italian culture led to a rethinking of historical and political concepts that greatly influenced the intellectual history of modern Italy and, indeed, of Europe as a whole.

 I am currently working on two new projects.
 The first is a history of the revolutions in Southern Europe between 1780s and 1860s (Italy, Greece, Spain, and Portugal), exploring the interconnections between constitutions, liberalism and imperial dominations in the region from a gender perspective.
 The second project investigates Antonio Gramsci's political thought within his Italian intellectual context.